m0untain-li0n/Tomato/README.md

 - Download the latest release from the releases section...
 - ...or clone the repository and build it yourself

+If you chose to install application bundle from release section, follow this steps:
+- Download `Tomato.zip` asset
+- Unpack it
+- Move the `Tomato.app` to applications

 ## Building
 First ensure that you have all the following dependencies installed:
 - macOS